edodicosimo/JTressette/docs/design.md

 Player must be inizialited
 AIPlayer must be initialized
 Each player drae the first Hand (10 cards)
+TURN:
-The order of play must be decided
+- The order of play must be decided
-Starting player play a card, then each player does
+- Starting player play a card, then each player does
-The table must be resolved
+- The table must be resolved
-Winning player is the first for next turn each player draws a card
+- Winning player is the first for next turn
+- each player draws a card
+WHEN deck is empty and hands are empty game finish